Iraqi forces launch offensive on last Islamic State stronghold in Mosul

 Coalition aircraft and artillery have continued to bombard targets in the west during the break that followed the taking of eastern Mosul.

-The United States, which has deployed more than 5,000 troops in the fighting, leads an international coalition providing air and ground support, including artillery fire, to the Iraqi and Kurdish forces.
+The United States, which has deployed more than 5,000 troops in the fighting, leads an international coalition providing key air and ground support, including artillery fire, to the Iraqi and Kurdish forces.

 Islamic State imposed a radical version of Islam in Mosul, banning cigarettes, televisions and radios, and forcing men to grow beards and women to cover from head to toe.
 Citizens who failed to comply risked death.